Is It Bad If I Have to Pee Roughly a Million Times a Day?

 Though I tried very hard, and embarrassed myself and my nearby colleagues by asking this question from my desk at work, I was not able to get you the exact right number of times a person should pee per day.
 The annoying truth is that it varies, depending on (among other things) how much fluid you consume and how much you exercise, says Dr. Bilal Chughtai, a urogynecologist at Weill Cornell Medicine.
 The good (?) news is that there’s some math you can throw at the problem.
 “If you’re drinking 8 glasses of water a day, you should expect to urinate roughly that amount,” says Chughtai.
 “Normal bladder capacity is 1.5–2 cups, so for every cup you drink you should expect to go to the bathroom once.”

 Does anyone really know how many cups of water they drink a day?
 I always treat one glass of water as equivalent to one cup, even though I know that is not true.
 So yesterday, I decided to actually quantify the amount of liquid I drank in order to see if my pee count (sorry) was justified.
-Yesterday, I drank: about 12 ounces of coffee, about 50 ounces of water at home in the morning, a 12-ounce juice on the way to work, 72 ounces of water at work, 8 ounces of seltzer and 5 ounces of rosé after work (I have a social life), and probably another 8 ounces of work at home.
+Yesterday, I drank: about 12 ounces of coffee, about 50 ounces of water at home in the morning, a 12-ounce juice on the way to work, 72 ounces of water at work, 8 ounces of seltzer and 5 ounces of rosé after work (I have a social life), and probably another 8 ounces of water at home.
 That is … 167 ounces of liquid, which, at eight ounces a cup, equals 20.9 cups!!
 Oh my GOD, WHAT IS WRONG WITH ME.
 (That question is beyond the scope of this column.)
 I will say I drank more than usual yesterday, because I have a very irritating throat tickle right now, and I’m trying to kill a cold before it happens.
 But STILL.

 According to Dr. Chughtai’s rule of thumb, though, I’m still in the clear if I peed 20 times yesterday, which honestly sounds about right (I lost count).
 It’s when you’re peeing disproportionately to how much liquid you’re consuming that you might start to worry.
 “The first thing that is always helpful to me and that I have patients do is have them keep a bladder diary,” says Chughtai.
 “I want to see how much you’re drinking versus how much is coming out.
 If someone is drinking a gallon a day and they go to the bathroom ten times a day, that’s normal.
 If someone who isn’t drinking fluids but is going 15 times a day, then there’s something to look into.”